cdrummey216/whoami/whoami.md

 **(1) Fact of Facts**

 It is apparent.
 It is within your reach, go!
-Grasp, reality.
+Grasp at reality.

 **(2) Fact of Suffering**